Ojaotsa Springs

 Ojaotsa Springs, also known as Serga Springs, is a set of springs in the village of Meremäe in Estonia.
-It is the source of Tuhkvitsa Creek.
+It is the source of Obinitsa Creek (also known as Tuhkvitsa Creek).
 The springs might potentially be rising springs forming a travertine deposit.
 Ojaotsa Springs belongs to the pre-selection of Natura 2000 nature conservation areas; it has 10 groundwater openings and a flow rate of 150 l/s.